githubEdit

 Organization and Decision-Making

 The organisational structure is currently very small and simple.
-There is a Telegram group with all currency administrators at komunitin.org where we can discuss any issue.
+There is a Telegram community with all currency administrators at komunitin.org where we can discuss any issue.
 For the technical discussions (including bug reports, improvement requests, etc) there is the issue queue at Github project.

 Decisions are made currently by the development team, but the team is open to improve the structure as the project grows so all the community has voice and vote.